Shubham20015/Sulaah/README.md

 Contributions are always welcome!

-First Fork and Clone this repository on your local machine.
+First Fork and Clone this repository on your local machine. <br>
-And for setup MySQL on local machine watch [Setup MySQL](https://www.youtube.com/watch?v=uj4OYk5nKCg) on youtube.
+And for setup MySQL on a local machine watch [Setup MySQL](https://www.youtube.com/watch?v=uj4OYk5nKCg) on youtube <br>
 Start working on a new feature:

 ```bash